My Neighbor Seki: Characters

 Normally referred to by his surname, Seki is Rumi's classmate, and is a cheerful but mysterious character who is always playing games at his desk, which at times, include some elaborate setups.
 His activity bothers Rumi to no end, although he is almost never caught in the act by the teachers.
 In his desk is a complex array of objects that, if disturbed by anyone but himself, are impossible to put back together.
 He rarely speaks, but is sometimes seen chatting with his friends.
 Despite his normal demeanor around his fellow students outside of the classroom, he is occasionally shown to have a dark and sadistic side.
 This comes through his destruction, sometimes wantonly, of his games and toys.
 He is also slightly superstitious, as is shown when some of his projects become so intense for Rumi that she secretly gets involved, scaring Seki out of his wits and his flippant behavior towards education.
-In My Neighbour Seki-kun Junior, he marries Yokoi and have Makuru as their son.
+In My Neighbour Seki Junior, he marries Yokoi and have Makuru as their son.